-"Taut and decisive, Cornas Terres Brulées 2022 opens with marked notes of cedar, ripe black fruits and graphite.
-The medium-bodied palate has a solid concentration of flavors and a fresh, acidic backbone.
-With great finesse, it can age another four years in bottle."
-(Vinous 2024).
-A magnificent debut!
+“Taut and decisive, the 2022 Cornas Terres Brulées opens with pronounced notes of cedar, ripe black fruit, and graphite.
+The medium-bodied palate offers a solid concentration of flavors and a fresh, acidic backbone.
+With great finesse, it can age for another four years in the bottle. ” (Vinous 2024).
+A magnificent introduction!

-Buy Jean-Luc Colombo wines at the best price on private sale!
+Buy Jean-Luc Colombo wines at the best prices in a private sale!

 Eye